simonmichael/hledger_site/src/inventory.md

 ```

 To see the same information in terms of the cash-value of the inventory
 that we're holding we can use the `-V` flag.
-From this view we can the
+From this view we can see the
 income realized by the fundraiser as it progresses, and the cash value
 of our current inventory.